 The Coronavirus Business Interruption Loan Scheme (CBILS) offers government-backed finance to larger SMEs impacted by Covid-19.
 To qualify for a CBILS loan, your theatre or cinema must have an annual turnover of up to £45m, illustrate business viability pre-Covid-19 and show how the pandemic has hampered the financial health of your business.

 To protect jobs and reduce the likelihood of a surge in unemployment, the government introduced the Coronavirus Job Retention Scheme (CJRS) which allows employers to furlough staff, i.e. grant temporary leave to employees, relieving them of employment duties due to lack of consumer demand while remaining on the payroll.
-The CJRS has been extended multiple times and is now due to continue until to March 2021.
+The CJRS has been extended multiple times and is now due to continue until to the end of April 2021.

 If your business requires a cash injection to maintain financial commitments, preserve jobs and ensure business continuity, accessing finance may be the ideal solution for your theatre or cinema.
 It is vital to ensure that your business can withstand upcoming periods of trading instability and realistically afford repayments, as failing to do so could result in the deterioration of your business, gradually leading to compulsory closure.
 As business loans become more accessible and the available loan value increases, theatres and cinemas are at risk of being loaded with insurmountable amounts of debt which could delay inevitable company closure.